First Unitarian Church of Omaha

 Sunday Worship Services

-Music: 9:30: Donovan Johnson, piano; 11:15: Pat Will, organ; Both services feature the First Unitarian Choir with Bob McMeen, director, and Pat Allender, accompanist
+Music: 9:30: Donovan Johnson and the Early Morning Risers; 11:15: First Unitarian Choir under Director Bob McMeen, Pat Allender, accompanist and Pat Will, organ.

 Sunday Sharing to Help Others

-Change for Change: The coins that our members and friends contribute to the Sunday offering plate and at other times is turned over to the children of the church.
-They determine how to use these funds to help others.
+Change for Change: The coins that our members and friends contribute to the Sunday offering plate and at other times will be used to help defray the cost of our youth trip to Heifer International's Overlook Ranch in Rutland, Massachusetts in June.

 Unitarian Universalist Association